Awakening1-prog/June-LeetCode-Challenge-/README.md

 # June-LeetCode-Challenge-
-This will have solutions to all the problems that are included in LeetCode-30-Days-May-Challenge in Python
+This will have solutions to all the problems that are included in LeetCode-June-Challenge in Python